5 Reasons to Make Friends a Higher Priority This Year

 There’s nothing like going out with a friend who can put a smile on your face or get you to laugh.
 If you’re feeling down, reach out to a friend and make a date to spend some time together.
 You can even ask for them to check on you to make sure you’re moving through the source of your upset.

 You can have more than one BFF!

 I actually have two BFFs.
 One is my wife – my spouse BFF, and the other is a friend I’ve known for many years who is my non-spouse BFF.
 Each fulfills similar and different needs so I feel particularly blessed!

 And yes, there’s an app for that!

 Bumble has developed an app Bumble BFF.
-Bumble is getting a great response from their followers.
+Bumble is getting a great response from its followers.
 This is a great app if you tend to be shy, or if you’ve just moved to a new city!
-Like the dating app, Bumble BFF is an app to meet new friends.
-While it may be a challenge to put yourself out there, it’s one and fun new way to find and make new friends.
+Like the dating app, Bumble BFF is an app for meeting new friends.
+While it may be a challenge to put yourself out there, it’s one fun new way to find and make new friends.

 One final word.
 Like so many of us, I know I can get bogged down with work, and while I love spending time with my wife, who is absolutely my primary best friend, sometimes we just need some time apart to spend with our friends.

 If it’s a girl’s night out or catching a movie with a co-worker, sometimes good times with friends is just what the doctor ordered to get you out and shake things up.
 Road trip anybody?!

 As always, I hope that this article was helpful.
 It’s really true that we can’t pick our families but we can pick our friends.
 If you would like to explore any challenges you may be having with current friendships or would like to explore new friendships, feel free to contact me for a free fifteen-minute phone consultation.
 I’m more than happy to help out in any way I can.